hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1447

-But none believed in Moses except few youth of his own people, despite their fear that Pharaoh and their own chiefs might persecute them.
+But none believed in Moses except some youth of his own people, despite their fear that Pharaoh and their own chiefs might persecute them.
 Pharaoh was indeed a tyrant in the land and he was truly one of the transgressors.

 # 1448